1973 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1973-D Nickel Value

-PCGS CoinFacts states the 1973-D “is scarce in MS66 condition” and “rare” in MS67 or higher with or without Full Steps, as “few examples have been found.”
-An NGC-certified MS67 5FS specimen has been listed as the “Finest Known Top Pop” for this date and mint, demonstrating how extreme the condition rarity becomes at the very top of the grading scale.
+PCGS CoinFacts calls the 1973-D “scarce in MS66 condition” and “rare” at MS67 or higher—with or without Full Steps—noting that “few examples have been found.”
+An NGC MS67 5FS specimen has been listed as the “Finest Known Top Pop” for this date and mint.
+That tells you everything about how thin the population gets at the top.

-Value ranges from face value for circulated pieces to several hundred dollars for top-grade examples.
-Uncirculated coins typically trade between a few dollars and $50–100, while MS67 specimens with Full Steps command $2,500 or more.
-A standard 1973-D sold for $510 in August 2022 and a Full Steps example realized $552 in April 2021.
+Circulated coins are worth face value.
+Uncirculated pieces typically trade between a few dollars and $50–100.
+MS67 Full Steps examples command $2,500 or more.
+A standard 1973-D sold for $510 in August 2022, and a Full Steps example brought $552 in April 2021.
 An MS63 Full Steps example sold for $810 in June 2024 at Heritage Auctions.
-The coin offers an accessible starting point for collectors, with sufficient grade and feature variation to maintain long-term collecting interest.
+I think this is one of the better cherrypicking opportunities in the series—there’s enough grade spread to keep things interesting long-term.

 1973-D Nickel Price/Grade Chart